Giving a statement to the police

 Giving a written statement

-If you give a written statement, the police will normally ask to come to your home or ask you to visit the police station, but will try to meet your needs.
+If you give a written statement, the police will normally ask to come to your home or ask you to visit the police station.

 The police realise that talking about what you have witnessed can be a difficult experience.
 If you find making your statement distressing, you can ask for a break at any time.

-Once the statement has been written, the police officer will ask you to read through it to check that it is right.
-If you want you can ask the police officer to read your statement to you.
+Once the statement has been written, the police officer will ask you to read it to check it's accurate.
+You can ask the police officer to read your statement to you.

 Sometimes the police may need to speak to you more than once, for example, if they need to check information.